 Eligibility for parking permit privileges is determined by the Housing & Parking Office.

-First-year students are not eligible for permit privileges (with few exceptions, see First-year students) because Santa Barbara County prohibits Westmont from issuing permits to first-years.
-Also, any student serving a suspension for multiple traffic or permit violations is ineligible until the suspension is cleared.
+First-year students are not eligible for permit privileges (with few exceptions, see First-year students) because Santa Barbara County prohibits Westmont from issuing permits to first-years, or for any vehicle which is owned by or affiliated with a first-year student.
+Students are prohibited from using their own eligibility to request permits on behalf of other students, or other students' vehicles.
+Also, any student who is serving a suspension for multiple traffic or permit violations is ineligible until the suspension is cleared.